IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 # Create and Invoke Actions

-In this section, we will show you how to work with IBM Cloud Function **Actions** which represent the serverless function along with its conventions and metadata as part of the programming model.
+In this section, we will show you how to work with **Actions** in IBM Cloud Functions which represent the serverless function along with its conventions and metadata as part of the programming model.
 Throughout this course, you may see the word _function_ which may be used synonymously with the term _action_ since the functional source code of the _action_ is the primary focus for the developer.

 ## Creating Node.js Actions